 It’s like my homeschool identity crisis.
 Maybe it’s not about knowing all the things and doing all the things, but in being able to know how and when to learn them as they come up and go from there.

-What’s your must-have tool for getting it all done?
+What are your must-have tools for getting it all done?